Aliases for FGF13 Gene

 Previous GeneCards Identifiers for FGF13 Gene

 The protein encoded by this gene is a member of the fibroblast growth factor (FGF) family.
 FGF family members possess broad mitogenic and cell survival activities, and are involved in a variety of biological processes, including embryonic development, cell growth, morphogenesis, tissue repair, tumor growth, and invasion.
 This gene is located in a region on chromosome X, which is associated with Borjeson-Forssman-Lehmann syndrome (BFLS), making it a possible candidate gene for familial cases of the BFLS, and for other syndromal and nonspecific forms of X-linked mental retardation mapping to this region.
 Alternative splicing of this gene at the 5' end results in several transcript variants encoding different isoforms with different N-termini. [provided by RefSeq, Nov 2008]

 GeneCards Summary for FGF13 Gene

 FGF13 (Fibroblast Growth Factor 13) is a Protein Coding gene.
-Diseases associated with FGF13 include wildervanck syndrome and borjeson-forssman-lehmann syndrome.
-Among its related pathways are PI3K-Akt signaling pathway and PI3K/AKT Signaling in Cancer.
+Diseases associated with FGF13 include borjeson-forssman-lehmann syndrome and wildervanck syndrome.
+Among its related pathways are Degradation of the extracellular matrix and Signaling by GPCR.
 GO annotations related to this gene include microtubule binding and ion channel binding.
 An important paralog of this gene is FGF22.